Abarim Publications' online Biblical Greek Dictionary

 Muggles are commonly prone to think that science is the "pursuit of knowledge," and although most wizards let them, it really isn't.
 Science increases mental entropy, and is the mental sphere's self-similar equivalent of the material world's second law of thermodynamics (Isaiah 40:4-5, 11:9).
 In muggle terms: science is the pursuit of convention.
 Scientists work to concur, to agree on things, to describe reality in such a way that everybody recognizes the same thing in the same description.
 This same wizardly quest for convention gave us once language, which allowed for even wider convention, which led to the global sharing of technologies, which led to the technological boom of the last few dozen millennia.

 Truth is an elusive thing, but the hallowed principle of falsifiability suggests that when nobody notices something disagreeable, then that disagreeable thing does not exist for practical purposes.
-In other words, truth can be defined as that which everybody can willingly and wholeheartedly agree on.
+In other words, truth can be defined as that which everybody can willingly and wholeheartedly agree on, not a doctrinal thing but a synchronicity thing.
 So if you want to find the truth (John 14:6), simply find a way to agree with everybody (Mark 12:31).
 That's what science is all about.

 Don't sell the bike shop, Orville